nohtyp/rhnreg_ks/README.md

 - **activationkeys**: The activation key to use when registering the system
 - **ensure**: Valid values are `present`, `absent`.
 Default value is `present`.
-- **force**: Should the registration be forced.
-Use this option with caution, setting it true will cause the rhnreg_ks command to be run every time runs.
+- **force**: No need to use this option, unless want to register system every run.
 Default value `false`.
 - **hardware**: Whether or not the hardware information should be probed.
 Default value is `true`.
 - **packages**: Whether or not packages information should be probed.
 Default value is `true`.
 - **password**: The password to use when registering the system (required)